isomerpages/psd-corp/pages/Welcome to ServiceSG.md

 ServiceSG is a department under the Public Service Division, Prime Minister’s Office.
 We seek to integrate the delivery of services across public agencies, to serve citizens better, and in a more citizen centric manner.

-ServiceSG also builds deeper service delivery capabilities within the Public Service to raise overall service standards.</div>
+ServiceSG also builds deeper service delivery capabilities within the Public Service to raise overall service standards.